-Don’t Buy Everything in Bulk at Warehouse Stores
+Check the Unit Price When Buying in Bulk at Warehouse Stores

-Some bulk items at warehouse stores might not really be the best value, said Benjamin Glaser, former editor with DealNews.
+Some bulk items at warehouse stores might not really be the best value, said Benjamin Glaser, a former editor with DealNews.

 “You’re already out the cost of membership fees, and then you feel obliged to ‘get your money’s worth’ and ‘avoid return trips’ by buying a lot,” said Glaser.
 “Plus, buying in bulk always seems like a good deal.
 But if you check the unit price, you might not always be getting a discount.”

 Of course, buying in bulk can offer the opposite effect, depending on what you buy.
 Toilet paper and diapers are typically some of the best deals at Costco.

 Holiday-themed candy and baked goods are usually heavily discounted after the holiday is over.
 Expect to see these holiday and seasonal items marked down up to 90%.

 Keep reading to find out how to save money on all your monthly expenses.

 More on Food

 - How I Spent $25 for One Week of Groceries

 - Why Buying Food Stamps Is a Bad Idea